-How to Import Vector Images into Reallusion's Cartoon Animator (without Adobe Flash) and Apply Render Styles
+How to Import Flash SWF Vector Images into Reallusion's Cartoon Animator (without Adobe Flash) and Apply Render Styles

-How to Import Vector Images into Reallusion's Cartoon Animator without Adobe Flash Video Tutorial.
+How to Import SWF Vector Images into Reallusion's Cartoon Animator

-Reallusion's Cartoon Animator 4 used to feature vector images more prominently for character and prop creation back when it was launched as CrazyTalk Animator 2.
+Prior to version 5 Cartoon Animator 4 used to feature SWF vector images more prominently for character and prop creation, back when it was launched as CrazyTalk Animator 2.
 So much so that they built into the application a Render Styles system that made it easy to recolor vector images if you took the extra steps to create vector color groupings for G2 vector characters and props.

 Unfortunately G2 Vector characters weren't the success story Reallusion hoped for, proving to be too difficult for the average user to make, and they also required Adobe Flash (now Animate CC) for which many users weren't willing to invest in a subscription.

-The only vector file supported by Cartoon Animator is Adobe's SWF format which isn't widely supported outside of Adobe apps, and even less so now that the file format was phased out as a web standard at the end of 2020.
+The only vector file supported by Cartoon Animator 4 is Adobe's SWF format which isn't widely supported outside of Adobe apps, and even less so since the file format was phased out as a web standard at the end of 2020.

 One App That Can Convert to SWF